Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST -->

-We see here how producer coroutine puts the first element in the buffer and is suspended while trying to send another one.
-Only after consumer processes the first item, producer sends the second one and resumes, etc.
+We see here how the producer coroutine puts the first element in the buffer and is suspended while trying to send another one.
+Only after the consumer processes the first item, the producer sends the second one and resumes, etc.

 ### Rx Subject vs BroadcastChannel

 RxJava has a concept of [Subject](https://github.com/ReactiveX/RxJava/wiki/Subject) which is an object that effectively broadcasts elements to all its subscribers.
-The matching concept in coroutines world is called a [BroadcastChannel].
+The matching concept in the coroutines world is called a [BroadcastChannel].
 There is a variety of subjects in Rx with [BehaviorSubject](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/subjects/BehaviorSubject.html) being the one used to manage state: